dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/new-android-specific-features.md

 ### Enrollment Status { #capture_app_generic_filter_enroll_status }

 The filter 'Enrollment status' offers three options: Active, Completed, Cancelled.
-Only ona option can be selected at time.
+Only one option can be selected at time.
 If you filter by "completed" and the TEI has more than one enrollment, the app will open the "active"  enrollment.
 To see the completed one, select the three dot menu at the top right corner of the dashboard and select "program enrollments".

 ### Filtering added in TEI Dashboard: { #capture_app_generic_filter_tei }